 Campground offers comfortable camping during the hottest part of the summer.

 Each site has a picnic table and grill.
-Vault toilets are available at the campground, and drinking water is available at the Anthony Lake Recreation Area.
+Vault toilets are available at the campground, and drinking water is available at the Anthony Lake Campground, and Anthony Lake Day use area.

 Mud Lake Campground has gone through some changes and will no longer be available as a group site.
 Mud Lake Campground will now be a reservable electrical hookup site for RVs.